Kuret/dotfiles-wsl/README.md

 # Dotfiles

-This repo contains my dotfiles and an install script, which will install:
+This repo contains my dotfiles and OS/Distro specific scripts, which will install:
 - Tmux
 - Xclip
 - Neovim + Plugins